-The DO NOTHINGS series seems to have struck a chord, attracting film professionals that are seeking to support media that authentically represents LGBTQ+ young people; Amy Poux/Writer/Co-Director, Marian Dealy/Co-Director, Sarra Idris/Producer, Joan Rater/Producer (Grey's Anatomy, Council of Dads), Christine NG/DP - and this list seems to be growing daily.
+The DO NOTHINGS series seems to have struck a chord, attracting film professionals that are seeking to support media that authentically represents LGBTQ+ young people; Amy Poux/Writer/Co-Director, Marian Dealy/Co-Director, Sarra Idris/Producer/Editor, Joan Rater/Producer (Grey's Anatomy, Council of Dads).

 As former Director of Education, Film at Lincoln Center, Poux designed, launched and oversaw their Film in Education division, benefiting more than 2000 students annually.
 As education specialist at Mary Stuart Masterson/Beth Davenport’s Stockade Works, Poux co-designed the signature film crew Boot Camps to cultivate work-force opportunities in Kingston NY.

-She has directed young people and inter-generational groups in cutting-edge theater since 1991 as founder of Working Playgound, Inc. (AKA Urban Arts Partnership, Inc.), an arts education organization, Youth Ensemble Theater (YET), an award-winning pre-professional theater company that for rural-disenfranchised youths.
+She has directed young people and inter-generational groups in cutting-edge theater since 1991 through Urban Arts Partnership, Inc., a bicoastal arts education organization, Youth Ensemble Theater (YET), an award-winning pre-professional theater company that for rural-disenfranchised youths.
 YET has performed Off-Broadway and regionally since 2010.

 In 2019, Poux wrote/directed DO NOTHINGS, (Northguild Productions) a short film about a gender-queer teen who risks isolation because of their disinterest in vaping and in mainstream culture.
 Inspired by her own child’s experiences, DO NOTHINGS is the first film that Poux has made in a trajectory of films that will be dedicated to the perspective of outcast youths.